kendo-labs/knockout-kendo/web/DropDownList.md

         };
       id: two
     - title: Using global options
-      description: This example shows configuring global options for this widget
+      description: This example demonstrates setting global options in *ko.bindingHandlers.kendoDropDownList.options*.
+This helps to simplify the markup for settings that can be used as a default for all instances of this widget.
       view: |
         <input data-bind="kendoDropDownList: { data: choices, value: selectedChoice }" />
         <hr/>
-        <div data-bind="text: selectedChoice"> </div>
+        Selected: <strong data-bind="text: selectedChoice"> </strong>
       js: |
          var ViewModel = function() {
             this.choices = ko.observableArray(["apple", "orange", "banana"]);